mikebiker/Mailspring-Apple-Theme/README.md

-This theme is based on Apple Mail (iMail/iCloud Mail)
+This Mailspring theme is based on Apple Mail (iMail/iCloud Mail)

 I used Jamie Wilson’s (http://jamiewilson.io) Darkside theme as a base template.